 The civic integration examination abroad costs €150.
 There is a self-study pack available that you can purchase to prepare yourself for the exam.
 You are not obligated to make use of the self-study pack.
 Further information on how to prepare yourself for the exam, can be found on the website Naar Nederland.

 You may register for the civic integration examination abroad yourself, for your partner or for someone else.
+You can register for all 3 parts of the exams or just for one part.
 To register, you complete the digital registration form.